Five practical tips for buying the best electric guitar

 We would have liked the potentiometers not to follow the traditional configuration.

 - Color: Black.

 - Electronics: ESP microphones (LH-150).

-LTD is a brand of the company ESP that has been characterized by building excellent electric guitars with great value for money.
-The LTD EC-256 BLK electric guitar in particular is a model much admired for the quality of its sound. and is known as the company’s best value for money electric guitar.
+LTD is a brand of the company ESP that has been known for building excellent electric guitars with great value for money.
+The LTD EC-256 BLK electric guitar in particular is a model much admired for the quality of its sound. and is known as the company's best value for money electric guitar.

 - The body of the LTD electric guitar is made of solid mahogany, which makes it a heavy instrument, on a level similar to that of a Gibson.
 But at the same time, it achieves a very stable sound with great pickup capacity for microphones.

 - Its neck is made of mahogany and this provides greater stability due to the equal molecular structure of the wood.
 Thus, ESP achieves a guitar that is clearly level in sonic vibrations.

 - However for the fretboard, they chose an unusual material, it's the case of the Jatoba, a malleable, soft wood that works surprisingly-well in this guitar.